ttuegel/haskell-love-2021/README.md

 Workarounds:

 1. Ignore it.
 Could be an unpleasant surprise for developers in an open-source library.

-2. Use `NoStrict` in the module where `Functor` is derived and mark fields lazy.
+2. Use `NoStrict` in the module where `Functor` is derived.
+Mark fields lazy.
 3. Avoid `DeriveFunctor`.

 ## Reasoning about substitution